Run commands easily with kwt part 2: defining menus, actions, and params with YAML

 value: README.md

-In this example, there is one param called target
+In this example, there's one param called target

-in template can be filled at run-time (after kwt is called and before the rendered command executes) to produce an executable command.
+in the template is filled at run-time to produce an executable command.
 If target

 is Apple.java